-Trying to find the answers to all these questions can be mind-boggling, leaving you more confused and unsure than when you started.
+Trying to find the answers to all these questions can be mind-boggling, leaving you more confused than when you started.

 If you’re wondering which training provider to go with, we will, of course, recommend ourselves.

-These three companies are just some of the certification bodies there are in the UK and there is often a lot of confusion over whether you need to have a qualification from a particular body or not.
+These three companies are just some of the certification bodies there are in the UK, and there is often a lot of confusion over whether you need to have a qualification from a particular body or not.
 The simple answer is no.

 City & Guilds

-City & Guilds are a vocational assessment and accreditation provider, with qualifications suitable for colleges, training providers and employers.
+City & Guilds are a vocational assessment and accreditation provider with qualifications suitable for colleges, training providers and employers.
 Covering 28 different industries, City & Guilds have thousands of qualifications and are recognised worldwide.

 EAL work closely with their centres and provide a dedicated EAL External Quality Assurer for support.
-The Engineering Industry Training Board was founded in 1964 and EAL was first introduced in 1992.
+The Engineering Industry Training Board was founded in 1964, and EAL was introduced in 1992.

 The ACS is the qualification gas fitters must obtain before they can register with the Gas Safe Register.
-Since then, Logic has grown in size and responded to industry and centre requirements.
-They now offer awards in a variety of areas of the building services engineering (BSE).
+Since then, LCL has grown in size, responding to industry and centre requirements.
+As a result, they now offer awards in various areas of building services engineering (BSE).